Physics for Food - Spring School 2023 Date: MAY 09-13

 Innovation Cluster Physics for Food and Path Creation in the Farm to Food Value Chain

-The program is open to all faculties/ disciplines and it is free of charge.
+Information: The program is open to all faculties and disciplines

 about Physics for food - spring school lab